 Please note that this pertains to the South African “Electronic Communications and Transaction Act” and Best Practice requirements.

 The Act also says “an electronic signature is not without legal force and effect merely on the grounds that it is in electronic form.”
-This means that whilst a physical signature is used to make a contract binding an electronic signature that can be used to identify a specific person and that indicates their approval or acceptance of the electronic information, and it is therefore considered a ‘signature’.
+This means that whilst a physical signature is used to make a contract binding an electronic signature can be used to identify a specific person and that indicates their approval or acceptance of the electronic information, and it is, therefore, considered a signature.

-Clearly that means that when you click on the required spot or you agree to ‘terms and conditions’ on a website, you are committing yourself to a legal and binding contract, which in terms of South African law, can be enforced.
+Clearly, that means that when you click on the required spot or you agree to the terms and conditions on a website, you are committing yourself to a legal and binding contract, which in terms of South African law, can be enforced.

 Be careful where you click people!